edeaster/edeaster.github.io/_posts/2019-06-13-Visualizing-Garmin-GPS-Data-R.md

 	<p>The built-in tools in Strava and Garmin connect are great for getting an idea of
 	your training habits in the short term but after 5 years of collecting data from my running, cycling and swimming activities I was interested in looking at the bigger picture.
-So I used R along with ggplot2 to create the visuals I've dreamed of.
+Using R along with ggplot2 I was able to create the visuals I've been wanting to see.
 The following is a look into how I did it. </p>

 	<h2> Obtaining the data: </h2>